2021 Season due to COVID 19 this information may be different.

 Skis and poles look the same, especially when you have 150 kids with virtually the same type of clothing and equipment.
 Please label EVERYTHING!
 (Duct tape on the inside of the jacket and pants with a name on it works nicely, or use a permanent Sharpie and write the name on the labels.)

 Racers will leave jackets and pants at the top of the course when they take their race run.
-Parents who volunteer to "run" clothing to the bottom of the course will take the clothing to the finish area so racers can ride up the lift with their jackets and pants.
 Make sure your child knows how to identify theirs.

 What kind of equipment does my child need?